VK LAB / Cinematography Notes

 Cinematography / visual identity

-Human Texture in Fashion Films: Cinematography for the AI Era
+Human Texture in Fashion Films

 Read article